rmcintosh/ezrb/README.md

 # ezrb
-a script to simplify squashing commits on a pull request
+A script to simplify squashing commits on a pull request

-## Caveats

-- This only works if your GHE display name is the same as your actual username
+This really only works when you want to squash a bunch of commits down to single commit, where the prior commit is someone who isn't you